dennmuel/custom-packs/README.md

 ## Rejection Selection
 Rejected cards from Schakal Edition.

-ABC pack code: tba
+ABC pack code: 56hm4kKGU

 ## Ladies Edition
 A potpourri of estrogen-fuled madness made with love by - a woman.

-ABC pack code: tba
+ABC pack code: HWpLb4zCn